 - Download and upload files, allowing you to take or install further files on the infected host.

-- Retrieve find my iPhone devices, to start learning about the owner of the devices.
+- Retrieve Find My iPhone devices, to start learning about the owner of them.

 - Attempt to get root via local privilege escalation based on the linked exploit of macOS, which was patched on 10/11/2015.